weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

-Beyond virtual environments, you can get even more isolation between installs, data, and processes by escalating to containers (Docker being the big one and Singularity being important in bioinformatics as it doesn't need `sudo` rights at run time), or even to full virtual machines.
+Beyond virtual environments, you can get even more isolation between installs, data, and processes by escalating to containers (Docker being the big one and Singularity being important in bioinformatics as it doesn't need `sudo` rights at run time, i.e. can run on the HPC), or even to full virtual machines.

 Look them up when you need it.